HagOrMan/Tutorials/BashAliases.md

 \[1\] The 75% statistic was taken by looking at all of my current aliases, especially the ones I use most like `git status` &#8594; `gs` (10 characters &#8594; 2 characters), and the fact that using functions in aliases drastically reduces keystrokes.
 If you write a couple short aliases and are satisfied, you may benefit from a 30-50% keystroke reduction instead.

 \[2\] While Git Bash is the most lightweight Unix-like terminal on Windows that I've found, some alternatives exist.
 Windows has what's called [**Windows Subsystem for Linux (WSL)**](https://learn.microsoft.com/en-us/windows/wsl/install) that allows you to install a Linux distribution with much more functionality than Git Bash (but is conversely less lightweight).

+\[3\] To create the file, you can either go through your file explorer or terminal.
+If you're using the terminal, there are multiple file editors that you can use.
+I use [vim](https://github.com/vim/vim), and if you're confused on how to edit or save files, I recommend [this tutorial](https://opensource.com/article/19/3/getting-started-vim).